canonical/cloud-init/doc/rtd/reference/datasources/wsl.rst

 by the user, thus the datasource doesn't require any special component running on the Windows host to provide such data.

-User data can be supplied in any
+User-data can be supplied in any
 :ref:`format supported by cloud-init<user_data_formats>`, such as YAML cloud-config files or shell scripts.
 At runtime, the WSL datasource looks for user-data in the following locations inside the Windows host filesystem, in the